sharetribe/flex-docs/src/docs/operator-guides/change-transaction-process/index.md

 This article continues the general overview of the transaction process offered [hereCHANGEMECHANGEMECHANGEME](CHANGEMECHANGEME) and [here](https://www.sharetribe.com/docs/background/transaction-process/) by suggesting a few principles to keep in mind when designing how your users will transact.

-## Transaction process, what’s included?
+## What to think about in designing your own transaction process

 When you’re designing your transaction process, you should be thinking of how you want your users to interact between each other and with the platform.
-There are a few key elements you’ll want to consider for each step in the process.
+Most marketplace transactions contain at least some of the following elements.

 ### Pricing